Family Encyclopedia >> Animals & Insects

 1. One-handed ear caresses

-Start at the base of the ear and stroke it up towards the tip of the ears, using the thumb and index finger.
-Don't always stroke the same area!
+Start at the base of the ear and gently stroke upward to the tip using your thumb and index finger.
+Vary the spots to keep it engaging.

 2. Two-handed ear caresses

-Begin petting in the middle of your dog's head or at the base of the ears.
-Then extend your gesture to the tip of the ears.
+Begin in the middle of your dog's head or at the ear base, then glide both hands to the ear tips.

 3. Caresses on the top of the head